Liturgical year: Lent and Passiontide

 In the post-1969 form of the Roman Rite, "Passion Sunday" and "Palm Sunday" are both names for the Sunday before Easter, officially called "Palm Sunday of the Lord's Passion".
 The former Passion Sunday became a fifth Sunday of Lent.
 The earlier form reads Matthew's account on Sunday, Mark's on Tuesday, and Luke's on Wednesday, while the post-1969 form reads the Passion only on Palm Sunday (with the three Synoptic Gospels arranged in a three-year cycle) and on Good Friday, when it reads the Passion according to John, as also do earlier forms of the Roman Rite.

 The veiling of crucifixes and images of the saints with violet cloth, which was obligatory before 1970, is left to the decision of the national bishops' conferences.
 In the United States, it is permitted but not required, at the discretion of the pastor.
 In all forms, the readings concern the events leading up to the Last Supper and the betrayal, Passion, and death of Christ.

 The week before Easter is called Holy Week.

 In the Roman Rite, feasts that fall within that week are simply omitted, unless they have the rank of Solemnity, in which case they are transferred to another date.
-The only solemnities inscribed in the General Calendar that can fall within that week are those of St. Joseph and the Annunciation.
+The only solemnities inscribed in the General Calendar that can fall within that week are those of Saint Joseph and the Annunciation.

 Liturgical colour: violet or purple.
 The colour rose may be used, where it is the practice, on Laetare Sunday (4th Sunday of Lent).
 On Palm Sunday the colour since 1970 is red, by earlier rules violet or purple, with red being used after 1955 for the blessing of the palms.